 It is the policy of Council that mature trees shall be preserved and replaced where necessary.
-Mature trees shall be removed only if they become dangerous because of age, disease, or proximity to a building; if they are overcrowded; if they unduly inhibit light and air circulation for landscape purposes and building occupancy; or if they will unduly inhibit construction.
+Mature trees shall be removed only if they are dangerous because of age, disease, or proximity to a building; if they are overcrowded; if they unduly inhibit light and air circulation; or if they will unduly inhibit construction.

-EP-3 Protection of Watercourses, Wetlands Fish and Waterfowl Habitat
+EP-3 Protection of Water Bodies, Watercourses and Wetlands